 Regardless of the reason your credit card application got rejected, get a free copy of your credit report from the Credit Information Corporation or any of its accredited credit bureaus once a year.
 Check the accuracy of the information on your credit report—an error may have caused denial on your credit card application.
 If you spot an incorrect negative remark, dispute it with the concerned lender for correction and request to update your credit report.

 If your credit report accurately shows a history of loan default or high credit card balance, it’s time to break those bad money habits that damage your credit score.
 Improve your credit score by paying down your balances, settling your overdue accounts, and reducing your loan and credit card applications.

-After getting your previous credit card applications denied, make sure to find the right card this time—one that you’re most likely to be approved for and matches your financial situation.
+After getting your declined credit card application in the Philippines, make sure to find the right card this time—one that you’re most likely to be approved for and matches your financial situation.

 Check the bank’s eligibility requirements, particularly the annual income requirement.
-For example, BDO, BPI, and Metrobank require a minimum annual income of PHP 180,000 to get a basic credit card from them.
+For example, BPI and Metrobank require a minimum annual income of PHP 180,000 to get a basic credit card from them.
 Application for premium credit cards requires higher annual incomes.

 Rather than check each bank website and spend hours researching, make your search for the perfect credit card more convenient with an online credit card comparison tool.
 In just a few clicks, you can refine your search according to credit card providers and type of credit card, as well as sort the results based on annual income requirements, interest rates, and annual fees.

 You may also apply for a credit card with easy application requirements.
 Here are some of them:

 Interest rate: 2%

 - Annual fee: PHP 1,400 (free for the first year for new EastWest credit cardholders)